ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^color]: Actually I only realized that this was the cause of the issue when I re-read [the code for the function](https://github.com/ExcaliburZero/pixelated-avatar-generator/blob/bebf6d81b91680bccc4ce7db3e7d739261573282/src/Graphics/Avatars/Pixelated.hs#L31-L43) when I was writing this article.
 I suppose that's what I get for writing code at 3 AM.

 [^color-alg-2]: Originally I tried taking the product of the ord values, however that did not result in a very good color distribution.
 So I tried summing them instead, and that yielded a good distribution.

+[^color-sum]: The additional one included in the sum of the digits was actually just leftover from when I was attempting to take the product of the digits.
+I just forgot to replace the one with a zero when I changed the algorithm to use the sum instead.
+Though the extra one doesn't alter the algorithm too much, as it just shifts the color mapping over by one.

 [^pattern-type]: I decided to go with a pixelated pattern like the one used by GitHub as opposed to the more geometric patterns used by websites like Techdirt as I thought it would be much easier to implement.
 That way I would be able to just create the pattern as a two dimensional list and convert it directly into an image.